emem365/emem365/README.md

 # <center>***Hi👋, I am Madhur***<img src="https://media.giphy.com/media/12oufCB0MyZ1Go/giphy.gif" width="45"></center>
 I am an undergrad student learning about Computer Science, a *developer-in-making* you could say🤪.
 Trying to make my way around this crazy mess, I have made my peace with a few different languages, *Python*, *Java* and *C++*, being some of them.
-One of my favorite friends so far in this adventure is *Flutter*🦋, feels "at-home" with him.
+One of my favorite friends so far in this adventure is *Flutter*🦋; feels "at-home" with him.

 ### Something about me?
 I consider myself a smart worker, and a collaborative team player. *Passionately curious* is one of the few things I would describe myself as.
 Believer of *forever-learning* and the guy who is always happy to help :)